Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

-4\,218 students are concerned by the treatment randomization, with treatment assignment at first grade only.
-On the whole data, we estimated an average treatment effect of 12.80 additional points on the grades (95\% CI [10.41-15.2]) with the difference-in-means estimator \eqref{eq:tau_DM}.
+4\,218 \modifbis{children} are concerned by the treatment randomization, with treatment assignment at first grade only.
+On the whole data, we estimated an average treatment effect of 12.80 additional points on the grades (95\% CI [10.41-15.2]) with the difference-in-means estimator.
 We consider this estimate as the ground truth $\tau$ as it is the global RCT.
 Then, we generate a random sample of 500 children to serve as the observational study.
-From the rest of the data, we sample a biased RCT according to a logistic regression that defines probability for each class to be selected in the RCT, and using only the variable \texttt{g1surban} informing on the neighborhood of the school.
+From the rest of the data, we sample a biased RCT according to a logistic regression that defines probability for each class to be selected in the RCT, and using only the variable \texttt{g1surban} informing on the neighborhood of the school\modifbis{, which can be considered as a proxy for the socioeconomic status}.
 The final selection is performed using a Bernoulli procedure, which leads to 563 children in the RCT.
 The resulting RCT is such that $\hat \tau_1$ is 4.85 (95\% CI [-2.07-11.78]) which is underestimated.
 This is due to the fact that that the selection is performed toward children that benefit less from the class size reduction according to previous studies \citep{finn1990star, krueger1999star, kallus2018removing}.
-When generalizing the ATE with the G-formula on the full set of covariates, estimating the nuisance components with a linear model, and estimating the confidence intervals with a stratified bootstrap (1000 repetitions), the target population ATE is recovered with an estimate of 13.05 (95\% CI [5.07-22.11]) When not including the covariate on which the selection is performed (\texttt{g1surban}) leads to a biased generalized ATE of 5.87 (95\% CI [-1.47-12.82]).
+When generalizing the ATE with the G-formula on the full set of covariates, estimating the nuisance components with a linear model, and estimating the confidence intervals with a stratified bootstrap (1000 repetitions), the target population ATE is recovered with an estimate of 13.05 (95\% CI [5.07-22.11]) \modifbis{N}ot including the covariate on which the selection is performed (\texttt{g1surban}) leads to a biased generalized ATE of 5.87 (95\% CI [-1.47-12.82]).
 These results are represented on Figure~\ref{fig:simulation-star-bilan}, along with AIPSW estimates.
 The IPSW is not represented due to a too large variance.